Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 4. Choose your Free Trial Subscription, choose a name for the Resource Group (no longer than 10 characters!).
 For example your initials + '-MLOps'
 5. Set region to ‘West Europe’
 6. Click on -> Review + Create -> Create

+Now that we have created a resource group, we can add resources to it.
+For the purpose of this workshop, we will add Azure Machine Learning.
+A services to create, test, deploy and manage machine learning solutions.

 b.
 Adding Azure Machine Learning to the resource group